MarceliJankowski/MarceliJankowski/README.md

 ## Technologies

 Honestly, there's no point in listing the ones I use/love as this list changes so often. <br>
-I mean, knowing that three years ago I doubled in mySQL and did some database modeling won't give you much. <br>
+I mean, knowing that three years ago I doubled in MySQL and did some database modeling won't give you much. <br>
-For all intents and purposes this info can be already outdated, I may have already forgotten 90% of what I did (and I did).
+For all intents and purposes, this info can be already outdated, I may have already forgotten 90% of what I did (and I did).

 That being said, I mostly do web development. <br>
 I enjoy working on both fronts, and I'm not the type to lock myself into a specific technology stack. <br>